Circular Array Technique

 or >= arr.length

-), we use modular arithmetic %
+), we can use the modulo operation %

-Hands-On Session
+Hands-On Section

 or arr.addFirst